-Nick Edinger is an aspiring novelist studying at the University of Iowa, and a writer for mytrendingstories.com.
-He can be contacted at firstname.lastname@example.org, and reasoned with on Twitter @nickedingerbook
+Nick Edinger is an aspiring novelist and graduate from the University of Iowa.
+He can be contacted at email@example.com, and reasoned with on Twitter @nickedingerbook

 You have been on the Internet for a long time.
 On one of your voyages across this sea, you dock at a white room, decorated only by a row of books above the doorway.
 The tops of the books form a yellow mountain range, dotted with peaks and coursed by rivers.
 You look inside.